callasalvatore/csharp-design-patterns/Creational/Singleton.ThreadSafe/README.md

 ⚠️ This pattern introduces a small performance overhead due to locking, but it's generally negligible unless the Instance property is accessed extremely frequently in performance-critical paths.

+🧠 Locking on the value of a private static variable prevents performace issues and deadlocks.
 ---

 ## 🚨 How is it different from the basic version?